klaudz/google-doodle-crackers/README.md

 ## Steps

 1. Open the webpage of the destination Google Doodle in Chrome and open the Developer Tools.
-2. Copy the content of cracked script, paste in console and Execute it.
+2. Copy the content of the cracked script, paste and execute it in console.
 3. Enjoy it!